 An Australian company influenced by Swedish design, Funkis crafts their gorgeous shoes from natural veggie dyed leather and sustainable plantation timber.
 Inspired by Sweden’s environmentally-conscious population, they demand sustainability and responsibility from all aspects of the business.

 All bags and purses are handmade in Melbourne from the finest Italian hides.
-A-Esque‘s fun, unique designs lack the overt branding that’s signature to most luxury labels, as the 18-carat gold logo is discretely sewn on the inside.
+A-Esque‘s fun, unique designs lack the overt branding that’s signature to most luxury labels, as the 18-carat gold logo is discreetly sewn on the inside.
 The label isn’t needed because it doesn’t take an expert to know quality design.

-Elk specialise in contemporary fashion, accessories and handcrafted leather goods, and are proud supporters of UNICEF and the Go Green initiative.
+Elk specialises in contemporary fashion, accessories and handcrafted leather goods, and are proud supporters of UNICEF and the Go Green initiative.
 Practising sustainable, fair, socially positive operations, everything at Elk is proudly ethically produced.
 Meaning you don’t have to feel guilty for reaching to buy that gorgeous soft grey sweater.

 At Obus you’ll find womenswear of exceptional quality, made with sustainable materials and fibres.
 Obus only engage suppliers who comply with their high environmental and ethical standards, and in an effort to reduce their impact on the environment are a partner of Seed the Change’s tree-planting program.